Updated in 2023

 How to get a software engineering job?
 It is, alas, easier said than done.
-The first step is always the hardest” is especially when you are trying to find a job.
-One of the reasons it is so difficult is because a lot of people don’t know how to start and that can be very discouraging.
+The first step is always the hardest when you are trying to find a job.
+One of the reasons it is so difficult is that a lot of people don’t know how to start and that can be very discouraging.

 We have helped hundreds of software engineers land their first job, transition into new careers, or get better positions than their current role.
 That is why we put together this step-by-step guide to help make that first (and second and third!) step easier.
 Now you, too, can get a software engineering job that you love.

 Step 1: Make sure your resume, LinkedIn, and GitHub are strong

 Before you even start looking for jobs, you should make sure that your resume and LinkedIn are as strong as possible.
 They should tell the story of why you are a good candidate.
 In fact, they need to be so impressive that the recruiter moves you forward and not one of the hundreds or thousands of other people.

 We see a lot of very talented software engineers who struggle to find jobs because they are not showing their skills accurately in their online profiles.
 Often this boils down to statements that don’t show the impact of their work and don’t quantify the results.
 We call statements like this grunt statements because they focus on the grunt work.